Crows are the perfect Halloween birds! Who knows why they are associated with spooky things, but we love watching them and their behavior!

 Directions

-Next glue the beak to the top of the crow’s head.
+Next, help your child glue the beak to the top and left side of the crow’s head.

-Glue the printable eye or a googly eye on the crow’s head, just behind the beak area.
+Glue the printable eye or a googly eye on the crow’s head just to the right of the beak area.

-Glue the completed legs behind the crow’s body, on the circular part, just below the wing.
+Finally, encourage your child to glue the legs behind the crow’s body, on the circular part, just below the wing.

 Halloween Unit Study

-Want to make a whole week dedicated to learning and exploring with a Halloween theme?
-Halloween is a great time to have some fun with your kids and help them practice things like fine motor skills, shapes, letter recognition, creativity, and more!
+Want to dedicate a whole week to learning and exploring with a Halloween theme?
+Halloween is a great time to have some fun with your kids and help them practice fine motor skills, shapes, letter recognition, creativity, and more!

-We’ve put together a list of some great Halloween crafts and activities that are sure to get your little ones excited while also giving their brains a workout.
+We’ve put together a list of some great printable crafts and activities that will get your little ones excited for Halloween while also giving their brains a workout.
 Read on below to get your planning done in an instant.

 Halloween Children’s Books